ekoontz/fasta/README.md

 2. Next, iterate through the sequences.
-For each such sequence `a`, find the corresponding sequence `b` where `a` and `b` overlap in the sense that there is a substring shared by `a` and `b` for which:
+For each such sequence `a`, find the corresponding sequence `b` where `a` and `b` overlap in the sense that there is a substring `s` shared by `a` and `b` for which:

-- a suffix of the first (left-hand) member of pair
+- s is a suffix of the first (left-hand) member of pair
-- a prefix of the second (right-hand) member of the pair
+- s is a prefix of the second (right-hand) member of the pair
-- the substring is longer than half of both members of the pair.
+- s is longer than half of both members of the pair.

-As a `b` is found for each `a`, we save this correspondence in a map called `overlaps`, keyed on `a`'s label, where the value is a pair of `b`'s label, and an offset location within `a` where the shared substring begins.
+As a `b` is found for each `a`, we save this correspondence in a map called `overlaps`, keyed on `a`'s label, where the value is a pair of `b`'s label, and an offset location within `a` where the shared substring `s` begins within `a`.

 Note that in this step, in addition to returning the pair, we also must return the offset position from the beginning of the first member of